Contexter/FountainAI-Book/chapters/chapter8.md

 ## Chapter 8: Enter Ansible

-As FountainAI requires automation to manage its infrastructure and services efficiently, **Ansible** emerges as the key tool for this purpose.
+As FountainAI requires automation to manage its infrastructure and services efficiently, **Ansible** emerges as another key tool for this purpose.
 Ansible is specifically designed to automate the deployment, configuration, and management of IT systems, and its simplicity makes it an ideal choice for the needs of FountainAI.

 Ansible operates as an **agentless** automation tool, meaning it does not require any additional software to be installed on the machines it manages.
 It communicates directly through **SSH** or **WinRM** to handle tasks, ensuring a lightweight approach to automation.
 This fits perfectly with FountainAI’s need for a streamlined and straightforward method of managing its services.